 - Now your device factory reset.

-If you have any question regarding this post, you can leave a comment.
+If you have any questions regarding this post, you can leave a comment.
 I try my best to help.
-After the reset, fist boot take longer time than usual.
+After the reset, the first boot takes a longer time than usual.
 It’s a normal situation.
 In case if it gives bootloop, pull the battery out and again replace it.
-If your device battery fit with the phone, again boot into the recovery and perform a reset.
-However it’s unlikely receive a bootloop.
+After replacing the battery, again boot into the recovery and perform a reset.
+However, it’s unlikely to receive a bootloop.